-- Co-op is for those students who are enrolled in an approved vocational technical education program and who have demonstrated the acquisition of the knowledge and skills in the applicable Vocational Technical Education Framework and the Massachusetts Curriculum Frameworks. - Students must have at least one and a half years of full-time study in the vocational technical cooperative education program area, and in no case enroll students earlier than midway through their junior year. - Students must have passed the MCAS assessment. - Must be at least 16 years old. - Maintain a minimum grade of 75 in both shop and related.
+- Co-op is for those students who are enrolled in an approved vocational technical education program and who have demonstrated the acquisition of the knowledge and skills in the applicable Vocational Technical Education Framework and the Massachusetts Curriculum Frameworks. - Students must have at least one and a half years of full-time study in the vocational technical cooperative education program area, and in no case enroll students earlier than midway through their junior year. - Students must have participated in an administration of the High School MCAS ELA, mathematics, and science exam prior to going on co-op. - Must be at least 16 years old. - Maintain a minimum grade of 75 in both shop and related.
 (If applicable). - Maintain an overall academic average of 75, with no failures.
-(Previous year 4th quarter average will be used for first term eligibility) - Not received a "failing for the year" warning for the quarter of application. - Must have up-to-date physical and immunization forms on file in the Nurses' Office. - Not had more than two (2) absences or two (2) tardies and/or dismissals (without approved medical documentation) during the previous quarter. - Not been suspended from school during the previous six (6) weeks of school. - Recommendation of the trade instructors, Dean of Students, School Nurse, School Counselor, and Co-op Coordinator. - Must provide their own reliable transportation to and from the work site. - Complete a Cooperative Education application/agreement
+(Previous year 4th quarter average will be used for first term eligibility) - Not received a "failing for the year" warning for the quarter of application. - Must have up-to-date physical and immunization forms on file in the Nurses' Office. - Not had more than two (2) absences or two (2) tardies and/or dismissals (without approved medical documentation) during the previous quarter. - Not been suspended from school during the previous six (6) weeks of school. - Recommendation of the trade instructors, Dean of Students, School Nurse, School Counselor, and Co-op Coordinator.